teslanet-nl/mule-coap-server-connector/README.md

 ## Installation

-Easiest way to install releases into Anypoint Studio 6 is by installing the Eclipse Plugin using the update site..
+Easiest way to install releases into Anypoint Studio 6 is by installing the Eclipse Plugin using the update site.
 The Mule CoAP Connector update site url is:

 ```
 http://www.teslanet.nl/mule-coap-connector/update/
 ```

-Installation of release or development versions from source, is done by dowloading sources or cloning git-repository from Github:
+Installation of release or development versions from source, is done by downloading sources or cloning git-repository from Github:

 * Import source into [Anypoint Studio 6](https://www.mulesoft.com/platform/studio)
 * Select the imported project